 MetricFire's Bonus aggregation tool "Data Views": 9 times the value for money

 The figures are on the basis that one Datadog metric is as good as one Hosted Graphite metric, but HG metrics are literally 9 times as good!
 The reason for this is that Hosted Graphite provides data views, different ways of looking at the same data.
 Where Datadog supports StatsD, we do all the work StatsD does ourselves, and provide you with an array of different aggregation methods for every metric you store with us.
 That means you can decide whether you want to view the average, max or even 95th percentile values at the time of making your graph, without having to set that up in advance or store a different metric.

 Check out more about the Data Views feature here!

 MetricFire vs. Datadog: Prometheus and Kubernetes monitoring

-MetricFire runs a hosted Prometheus service that goes beyond Datadog's Prometheus metrics support.
-With Datadog, you're unable to monitor with Prometheus metrics.
+Datadog has the advantage of offering a Prometheus solution.
 You can't ingest Prometheus metrics in the same style as a real Prometheus installation.
 However, Datadog still offers a Kubernetes monitoring solution that is agent-based.
 You can attach Datadog's agent to your Kubernetes cluster, and the agent will send metrics about your Kubernetes cluster to the Datadog platform.